 Update this list and add new or updated packages.
 This command will update the package database.

-Install new package in your system. use the ‘apt install’.
+Install a new package in your system. use the ‘apt install’.

 apt install packageName